Massive parallel de novo design of sensing nanopores

 Introduction

 Proteins embedded in membranes play key roles in maintaining cell integrity, homeostasis, and communication.
 Emerging technologies (nanopore sequencing, synthetic cells, etc.) imitate biological systems and repurpose membrane proteins for the transport and sensing of new analytes through synthetic membranes.
+These applications have fueled the demand for (synthetic) membrane proteins with properties and functions not observed in nature.

+Structure-based computational protein design is revolutionizing many aspects of biotechnology but has almost exclusively focused on protein folding in water.
 The aim of PoreMADNeSS is to develop innovative strategies to enable the design of transmembrane β-barrels (TMBs), a class of membrane proteins with excellent properties to act as nanopore sensors.

 Using multidisciplinary approaches, we will address basic biophysical knowledge gaps that currently limit TMB design.
-The design of TMB folding in synthetic membranes gives access to a wealth of TMB sequences and structures not sampled by nature because of constraints associated with biogenesis and the composition of biomembranes.
+The design of TMB folding in synthetic membranes gives access to a wealth of TMB sequences and structures not sampled by nature because of constraints associated with biogenesis and with the composition of biomembranes.

 Methodology

-This will allow us to explore this unknown TMB space, gain crucial insight into the determinants of TMB folding, and develop robust design methods.
+We propose a combination of massive parallel de novo design and adaptive machine learning to explore this unknown TMB space, to gain crucial insight into the determinants of TMB folding, and to develop robust design methods.

 Proof-of-Concept